Our Mission

 Our History

-In 2021, the Boards of Mental Health Greensboro and the Kellin Foundation started exploring a closer partnership with the goal of improving access to free behavioral health services to community members.
+In 2022, a historic moment unfolded as Mental Health Greensboro, the longest standing local mental health nonprofit merged with the Kellin Foundation with the goal of improving access to free community behavioral health services.
 Mental Health Greensboro, originally established in 1940 as the Mental Health Hygiene Society, has been a strong advocate for those experiencing mental illness, creating a rich array of programs that have left a lasting footprint in Greensboro and beyond.
+The combined expertise of both organizations represents 84 years of unwavering dedication to mental health advocacy and support.

 In Memory Of